 Client-specific treatments are defined and evaluated on an ongoing basis to guide the client's care throughout the hospitalization.
 The client’s medical, housing, financial, social, and vocational needs are assessed to inform the type and level of services that are needed.
 Individual, group, occupational, recreational, milieu and pharmacological therapies are employed in accord with the specific needs of the clients.
 Comprehensive disposition planning is undertaken to ensure that the client is returned to the community in a safe and expeditious fashion.

 This placement offers skills development in assessment, treatment, consultation, and clinical research.
-The intern will clinically manage and observe clinical problems reflecting the full spectrum of psychiatric disorders.
-The intern will carry direct care responsibilities within the unit as a primary clinician.
-Responsibility for coordinating a client’s overall plan of care rests with the primary clinician (who may be a staff social worker, resident in psychiatry, or the predoctoral psychology intern).
+The fellow will clinically manage and observe clinical problems reflecting the full spectrum of psychiatric disorders.
+The fellow will carry direct care responsibilities within the unit as a primary clinician.
+Responsibility for coordinating a client's overall plan of care rests with the primary clinician (who may be a staff social worker, resident in psychiatry, or the doctoral psychology fellow).

 As a valued member of the multidisciplinary treatment team on the Inpatient Services Unit, the intern will acquire or further develop their skills in, among other areas: comprehensive admissions assessments; differential diagnosis; cultural and diversity matters; case formulation; treatment planning; case presentations; individual and group psychotherapy; disposition planning and preparation of notes and discharge summaries.

-The intern will also have the opportunity to administer psychological assessments, participate in psychoeducational programming, provide case management, and assist in the formulation and adherence of behavioral management plans for patients on the unit.
-There is also the possibility for the intern to start new groups on the unit depending on their areas of interest and expertise.
+The fellow will also have the opportunity to administer psychological assessments, participate in psychoeducational programming, provide case management, and assist in the formulation and adherence of behavioral management plans for patients on the unit.
+There is also the possibility for the fellow to start new groups on the unit depending on their areas of interest and expertise.

-The intern plays a central role within a broader psychology service on the unit, which is overseen by a variety of faculty members based at CMHC (though not on the unit in any full-time capacity), and also includes two part-time predoctoral interns.
+The fellow plays a central role within a broader psychology service on the unit, which is overseen by a variety of faculty members based at CMHC and also includes two part-time doctoral fellows.

-The intern’s scholarly activity can take many forms.
-In consultation with the primary advisor, the intern can choose to engage in an ongoing research project, evaluate a clinical service or program, or help design and implement a new project that will benefit the individuals receiving services on the unit or elsewhere in the CMHC service system.
-Ideas for other projects can be explored; the advisors for the internship are eager to engage interns in a collaborative process to determine the scope and content of the scholarly project.
+The fellow’s scholarly activity can take many forms.
+In consultation with the primary advisor, the fellow can choose to engage in an ongoing research project, evaluate a clinical service or program, or help design and implement a new project that will benefit the individuals receiving services on the unit or elsewhere in the CMHC service system.
+Ideas for other projects can be explored; the advisors for the internship are eager to engage fellows in a collaborative process to determine the scope and content of the scholarly project.

-Supervision is provided by the intern’s primary advisor as well as by numerous other full time and voluntary faculty.
-The intern is provided with at least four hours of individual and group supervision each week with licensed psychologists from a range of theoretical orientations.
-The exact nature of each supervisory relationship is determined by the supervisor-intern dyad but normally will include discussion of clinical material, the intern’s role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.
+Supervision is provided by the fellow's primary advisor as well as by numerous other full time and voluntary faculty.
+The fellow is provided with at least four hours of individual and group supervision each week with licensed psychologists from a range of theoretical orientations.
+The exact nature of each supervisory relationship is determined by the supervisor-fellow dyad but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.

-In addition to the core seminar series for all interns, the intern in this placement participates in two additional weekly seminars based at CMHC.
+In addition to the core seminar series, the fellow in this placement participates in two additional weekly seminars based at CMHC.
 One is a didactic and interactive seminar focusing on the topics related to the delivery of care on an inpatient unit.
 The other is a continuing clinical case conference, which provides an opportunity for trainees to present and discuss clinical material related to work with their clients at CMHC and to further develop one’s relationship with fellow trainees and seminar leaders.